MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-powershell-user-docker.md

 ### Set up a service principal for using PowerShell

 To use PowerShell to access resources in Azure Stack Hub, you need a service principal in your Azure Active Directory (Azure AD) tenant.
 You delegate permissions with user role-based access control (RBAC).
+You may need to request the service principal from your cloud operator.

 1. To set up your service principal, follow the instructions in [Give applications access to Azure Stack Hub resources by creating service principals](azure-stack-create-service-principals.md).

-2. Note the application ID, the secret, and your tenant ID for later use.
+2. Note the application ID, the secret, your tenant ID, and object ID for later use.

 ## Run PowerShell in Docker